If there was ONE habit that would change us from the inside out, it would be spending time in God’s Word every day.

 - write out a prayer based on scripture

-- re-write a verse with your name to personalize and apply it
+- re-write a verse with your name to personalize it

 - record & reflect on what God teaches you